wormhole-foundation/xdapp-book/src/technical/evm/coreLayer.md

 # Core Message Layer

-This section will explain how to properly interact with the Wormhome Core Message Layer in an EVM ecosystem.
+This section will explain how to properly interact with the Wormhole Core Message Layer in an EVM ecosystem.

-Messages in Wormhole take the form of a Verified Action Approval (VAA) and both terms can be used interchangably.
+Messages in Wormhole take the form of a Verified Action Approval (VAA) and both terms can be used interchangeably.
 The rest of this section will only use the term VAA.

 ## Configuring the Interface